mossbanay/Psychology-3-4/Glossary.md

 Retrieval failure theory suggests that memories become inaccessible due lack of correct cues that lead to the information stored in LTM.

-### Retrograde amensia
+### Retrograde amnesia
 ##### See also amnesia

-Retrograde amensia is a particular amensia in which memories before damage has occured to the brain cannot be recalled, that is to say there is a disruption in retrieval of old memories.
+Retrograde amnesia is a particular amnesia in which memories before damage has occurred to the brain cannot be recalled, that is to say there is a disruption in retrieval of old memories.
 This may be seen in patients who have had a knock to the head and cannot remember an hour or so before their incident.

 ### Selective attention
 ##### See also divided attention

 Selective attention is a content limitation.
-Selective attention is an example of when you are concerntrating very hard on one task at hand.
+Selective attention is an example of when you are concentrating very hard on one task at hand.
 It is important to note that the inattention on other topics is a subconscious effect, and you have no control until willing yourself to concentrate on something else.

 Selective attention is impacted when in an alcohol-induced state or while daydreaming.

 Examples include:
-- A diver concerntrating when about to make a complex dive
+- A diver concentrating when about to make a complex dive
 - A chef when plating delicate food

 ### Self-fulfilling prophecy